-Beneficiaries of temporary protection are eligible for subsistence allowance in the amount of a monthly 22.800 HUF (around 60 EUR) in case of adults and 13.700 HUF (around 35 EUR) in case of children.
-This allowance should be requested at the immigration office and the beneficiaries should register at the labour unit of the district government office and appear before that authority once in every month.
+Beneficiaries of temporary protection (those who already received the final, plastic temporary protection card) are eligible for subsistence allowance in the amount of a monthly 22,800 HUF (around 60 EUR) in case of adults and 13,700 HUF (around 35 EUR) in case of children.
+The beneficiaries should register at the labour unit of the district government office and appear before that authority once in every month.
 Once you start working or receive a pension this financial aid ceases.
-If you are above 16 and refuse the job offered by the labour unit of the district government office you lose eligibility for the subsistence allowance except you raise a child under the age of 3 or you are under 18 and are still in school.
+If you are above 16 and refuse the job offered by the labour unit of the district government office you lose eligibility for the subsistence allowance except if you raise a child under the age of 3 or you are under 18 and are still in school.

-If someone was given only the temporary residence permit, is she/he still gets shelter (accomodation) from the state?
+If someone was given only the temporary residence permit, does she/he still get shelter (accommodation) from the state?

-In addition, here you can find some useful websites, which help people to get accomodation:
+In addition, here you can find some useful websites, which help people to get accommodation:

 How can people fleeing Ukraine work in Hungary?

 Applicants and beneficiaries of temporary protection can now work without a special permit.
-You can ask for assistance with job seeking at Menedék Association at firstname.lastname@example.org.
+You can ask for assistance with job seeking from the Menedék Association at email@example.com.